 Developing a Team

-Once a team comes together, everyone is needed, everyone has a role and everyone is important.
+Once a team comes together, you need everyone.
+Each individual has a role and everyone is important.
 If a leader is unable to get the personal buy-in of the team members, they won’t be very successful.
 Even teams with highly skilled individuals can struggle to perform effectively if they don’t learn to operate as a team.

-However, without compassion from their leader, people will be reluctant to take chances or step up because it seems unsafe.
-Without challenges to their competency, and at times their character, individuals won’t perform to their optimal level and are unlikely to garner respect for one another, so the team will underperform.
+However, without compassion from their leader, people will be reluctant to take chances or step up because it won't seem safe to do so.
+And without challenges to their competency, and at times their character, individuals won’t perform to their optimal level and are unlikely to garner respect for one another, so the team will underperform.
 Without authentic challenge, skilled teamwork can devolve into self-preservation rather than making the sacrifices needed for maximum effectiveness.
 People need both compassion and truth to begin to effectively work together, encourage one another, trust one another and succeed together.

 Operating as a Team